aktos-io/aecad/docs/creating-circuit.md

 > It may also make sense to declare the tip circuit as if it were a subcircuit, because every circuit can be considered as a subcircuit in the future.

 Footprints are initiated in `bom` section with either `{"Footprint": [instances]}` or `{"Footprint": {"value": [instances]}}` format.

+### `value`

+The `value` is a simple string value that is assigned in `bom` section.

+For subcircuits, it's passed as the first argument in `schema/bom.ls` if the subcircuit is a function.

+For Footprints, it's passed as `data.value` in `schema/footprints.ls`

 ### Example Circuit